AlexLiu2022/blog/content/en/about/_index.md

 Switch from EN to CN in the menu bar to view Chinese content (content is different and not updated synchronously)

 - Pages that exist in Chinese  will be redirected to the Chinese version
-- Ohters will be redirected to the Chinese version's homepage
+- Others will be redirected to the Chinese version's homepage

 ##### Declaration